 ‘Paris, hours in the café, a certain spirit of rebellion, one side a bit too stubborn, the sea, the true, in Bretagne, the walking in Provence, the taste, the passion for literature, the libraries, the beautiful editions, remaking the world in a set of hours around a table and a bottle of wine.
 Talking without really saying nothing, just for the pleasure of talking.
 The museums, the theatres, the elegance, the delicacy, the heritage of the illustration, a humanistic philosophy.
 The balance we got between a nordic rigor and a latin savoir-vivre, the insolence and the freedom’ – Clémence Poésy, actress and fashion model.
-A rich sentiment for a rainy day in England as autumn gives way to winter.
-How I miss the sun, the blue skies, the sound of the ocean and the true-to-the-heart latin pursuit of personal authenticity.
-Researching, making and tasting dishes from the countries that surround the Med takes me back to sunny days and treasured memories of browsing farmer’s markets and seeking shade in grand bazaars; picking lemons, tasting new wines and taking time to slowly explore unknown streets and alleyways; sitting in churches and mosques quietly breathing in the scent of incense and spices.
-Listening to languages we will never ever grasp; smiling at our loved ones, their shrouds of daily responsibility temporarily replaced with a sense of infinite possibility.
-Being in the moment.
-And being aware that you are.
-Do we feel like this because we’re on holiday or do we feel it merely when a place appears exotic simply because it is unknown?
-Or is it down to the glorious feeling of the freedom afforded by living a simpler, slower life in the sun?
-I can muse all I like but it makes no difference; for now, we live in England – and up north, for God’s sake, how did that happen?
-Enough of all this melancholy, here’s a little taste of the sun for you.
-It’s a classic poischichade, a super easy dip from Provence created by simply whizzing up a few store cupboard ingredients.
-It’s great smothered over freshly-baked bread and accompanied with a glass of a jaunty red wine.
+A rich sentiment for a cool day in England as summer gives way to autumn.
+How I miss the sun, the blue skies, the sound of the ocean and the true-to-the-heart latin pursuit of belonging.
+Researching, making and tasting dishes from the countries that surround the Mediterranean takes me back to sunny days and treasured memories of browsing farmer’s markets and seeking shade in grand bazaars, of picking lemons, tasting new wines and taking time to slowly explore unknown streets and alleyways, of sitting in churches and mosques quietly breathing in the scent of incense and spices.
+Listening to languages I will never ever grasp, smiling at my loved ones whose shrouds of daily responsibility are temporarily replaced with a sense of infinite possibility.
+Being in the moment and being aware that I am.
+Not many of us have been able to travel this year so here’s a little taste of the sun for you.
+It’s a classic poischichade, a super easy dip from Provence created by simply blending a few store cupboard ingredients.
+It’s great smothered over freshly-baked baguette and accompanied with a glass of a full bodied red wine.

 x2 400g tins of chickpeas, drained